day8/re-frame/docs/FAQs/DoINeedReFrame.md

 "how do I manage state".
 And, coordination issues like "How do I put up a spinner when waiting for the database, and take it down correctly?".
 How do I ensure efficient view updates?
 How do I write my control logic in a way that's testable.
-How should new websocket packets be communicated with the broader app.
-Or GET failures.
+How should new websocket packets be communicated with the broader app?
+Or GET failures?

 These questions accumulate.
 Reagent, by itself, provides little guidance and, so, you'll need to